 Blanching and Non-Blanching Rashes

-Rashes can be divided into 'blanching' and 'non-blanching'.
+Rashes in Children can be divided into 'blanching' and 'non-blanching'.
 The group called 'blanching' disappears when you press it.
 The group called 'non-blanching' doesn't disappear when you press it.
 A 'petechial' rash is a non-blanching rash that is very small, like pin pricks.
 They both look the same.
 How do you tell the difference?

 The way to tell if a rash is blanching or non-blanching is to place a clear drinking glass over the rash and press down.
-If you can still see the rash through the glass, it hasn't disappeared and is, therefore, a non-blanching rash.
-If you can't see the rash anymore, it has disappeared and is therefore, a blanching rash.
+You can see that both the blanching and the non-blanching rash look exactly the same without the glass.